Amarna: Archaeology

-Excavation of the king's tomb

-Between 1891 and 1892 Alessandro Barsanti discovered and cleared the king's tomb (although it was probably known to the local population from about 1880).
-Around the same time Sir Flinders Petrie worked for one season at Amarna, working independently of the Egypt Exploration Fund.
+Between 1891 and 1892 Alessandro Barsanti and Urbain Bouriant partly cleared the robbed out king's tomb.
+In 1891 and 1892 Sir Flinders Petrie worked for one season at Amarna, working independently of the Egypt Exploration Fund.
 He excavated primarily in the Central City, investigating the Great Temple of the Aten, the Great Official Palace, the King's House, the Bureau of Correspondence of Pharaoh, and several private houses.
 Although frequently amounting to little more than a sondage, Petrie's excavations revealed additional cuneiform tablets, the remains of several glass factories, and a great quantity of discarded faience, glass, and ceramic in sifting the palace rubbish heaps (including Mycenaean sherds).
 By publishing his results and reconstructions rapidly, Petrie was able to stimulate further interest in the site's potential.

-20th century excavations
+Modern excavations

 The copyist and artist Norman de Garis Davies published drawn and photographic descriptions of private tombs and boundary stelae from Amarna from 1903 to 1908.
-These books were republished by the EES in 2006.